The Community of Faithful Prayer

 Prayer in an important part of our mission.
 If this is something that resonates, we would love to hear from you!

 Archbishop Rima extended to us the call to be Chaplains for The Community in 2021.
 We are blessed to live in Invercargill, New Zealand.
 We are honoured to take on this responsibility and join an international family of praying for the Church.
-Although we are not adherents of The Reformed Old Catholic Church, the ministry provided by its bishops and clergy to people of all backgrounds irrespective of denomination, needs prayerful support.
+Although we are not adherents of The Reformed Old Catholic Church, the ministry provided by its clergy to people of all backgrounds irrespective of denomination, needs prayerful support.
 We believe that we have a Christian duty to pray for the needs of all people and this is one way we can fulfill that.

 What are we about?